Azlon-io/DataPorts/Readme.md

-This repository hosts documentation, demo applications and guidelines for implementing DataPorts.
+This repository hosts documentation, sample applications and guidelines for implementing DataPorts.
 DataPorts facilitate the exchange of data between two parties.

 # Getting started
 The best way to use DataPorts is to integrate the Azlon.DataPort.Client package into your own software.